 Becoming a grandparent can both enrich your life and present new relationship challenges with your children.
 Whatever your level of involvement as grandparent, these basic guidelines can help you cultivate strong relationships that have lasting positive effects with all members of the family:

-- Help out in the caregiving of your grandchildren, depending on your comfort level and your children’s needs.
+- Help out in the caregiving of your grandchildren.
 Have a discussion with your children beforehand if you’re unsure of your role or their expectations.

-- Share your legacy by passing on family stories, imparting values, and teaching your grandchildren the traditional principles of hard work, honesty and integrity.
+- Share your legacy.
+Pass on family stories, impart values, and teach your grandchildren the traditional principles of hard work, honesty and integrity.

 - Take time off for yourself.
 An active lifestyle of your own will put you in a better position to be there for your children and grandchildren.